 Quick tip: In AWR search results are tracked separately by device.
 If you need tracking keyword rankings from searches performed on both Desktop and Mobile devices, you will have to define 2 search engines, one for each type of Google searches.

-Search type - a Google search engine can be defined to either track ranking positions from regular web search (All) or only on specific verticals such as Images, Videos, Maps or News.
+Search type - a Google search engine can be defined to either track ranking positions from the regular web search (All) or only on specific verticals such as Images, Videos, Maps, or News.